TobKed/blog/content/posts/2019_xx_xx_black.md

 '''
 ```
 <br>

 #### pre-commit

 If you don't use pre-commit in your projects, you should start using it immediately.
 Pre-commit framework makes configuring
 pre-commit hooks pleasant and convenient.
-Hook for Black parses files to be commited and if any of them changed during it, hook fails and prevents commit.
+Hook for Black parses files to be commited and if any of them changed during it, hook fails and prevents commit to be done.
 It means the code was not compliant with the code style.
 Drawback of this is that you have to add to staging area formatted files and run commit command again.

 Example `.pre-commit-config.yaml`: